 - SOLO taxonomy and the design of contextually relevant assessment frameworks that cater for individual learner progression and learning in physical, cognitive, social and affective domains

-- Strategies and tools to engage with reflective practice
+- Strategies and tools to engage in reflective practice

 - Methods to embed a collaborative approach to curriculum development within departments and schools